 I’m in love with this velvet dress that Betty wears during the cast party.

 Edith Head designed the costumes, which is why they’re all so fabulous.

 Clooney said Bing sang all the time throughout his daily life.

 If you visited him at his house, he’d be singing as he went up the stairs or walked down the hall.

 “He even sang on his bike.
 But he would sing parts of songs.
 The middle of a song, and then drop it,” she laughed.

 We get a glimpse of the kitchen after Betty hears about Judy and Phil’s surprise engagement and leaves the party:

 In the DVD commentary, when Betty gets mad at Bob because of a misunderstanding and goes to New York without telling anyone first, Clooney says, “I always thought I overreacted to this.
 I mean, come on.
 Why didn’t she just ask him what was going on?
 Dummy!”

-The Carousel Club in New York City where Betty goes after leaving the inn in a huff features not only another great set, but a great dress, as well, designed by Edith Head (Clooney remembered, “Those gloves were so uncomfortable.
-They were covered in rhinestones, so they would catch on anything I touched!”):
+The Carousel Club in New York City where Betty goes after leaving the inn in a huff features not only another great set, but a great dress, as well, designed by Edith Head.

 The General’s granddaughter Susan was played by Anne Whitfield.